Nowadays most companies register themselves as a public limited company, this is because of the Public Limited Company Advantages and Disadvantages.

 And because this public limited company shows rapid growth when compared to boost your business models.

-A public limited company attracts more investors than any other type of company and this is because of its favorable characteristic like transparency, financial stability, etc.
+A public limited company attracts more investors than any other type of company and this is because of its favorable characteristics like transparency, financial stability, etc.

 Also, a public limited company gets loan approvals quicker than a private limited company.